What are Ecological Corridors and Their Significance?

 Predation rates could increase as the predators can easily hunt down the dispersing prey through the corridors.
 Diseases and other parasites may also use corridors to enhance dispersal and transmission.

 However, the importance of ecological corridors cannot be denied.
-Regardless of the negative impacts, they play a vital role in the preservation and restoration of habitat and species.
+Regardless of the negative impacts, they play a vital role in the preservation and restoration of habitats and species.
 More corridors should be built to provide a safe traversing space for the species.